vmbrasseur/10stepprogram/exercises/q_and_a.md

 This is a game for between 6 and 20 players, designed to teach techniques of handling problematic people during Q&A sessions.

+Designed to take a total of 15 minutes, with 5 minutes for rules and 10 minutes of game play.

 Cards
 -----